ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-tool-plugin/RViz-tool-plugin.rst

 Trying it out
 -------------
-Once your RViz plugin is compiled and exported, simply run rviz normally.
+Once your RViz plugin is compiled and exported, simply run RViz normally.
 But make sure to source you workspace in the terminal that starts and runs RViz!

 .. code-block:: bash

     ros2 run rviz2 rviz2

-Now rviz will use ``pluginlib`` to find all the plugins exported to it.
+Now RViz will use ``pluginlib`` to find all the plugins exported to it.

 Add a PlantFlag tool by clicking on the “+” button in the toolbar and selecting “PlantFlag” from the list under your plugin package name (here it is “rviz_plugin_tutorials”).